 Reaching the summit we were left by the bus at the monastery of Grande Meteore before a short walk to enter into Varlaam.
 Upon entering Varlaam monastery, women were told to wear the provided skirts.
 The cloth was well worn and faded colours of whites, reds and greens were checked lightly on the fabrics.

-Inside the monastery there is an airy atmosphere of defused prayers and tones echoing throughout the walls of the darkend chambers.
+Inside the monastery, there is an airy atmosphere of defused prayers and tones echoing throughout the walls of the darkened chambers.

-You may enter Varlaam monestary from 09:00 – 16:00 paying just three euros but it is closed on Fridays.
+You may enter Varlaam monastery from 09:00 – 16:00 paying just three euros but it is closed on Fridays.

-From Varlaam we walked through the road bringing you to the other five monastaries.
-You should also dedicate some time to finding the caves that sit hidden along the path down toward Kalambaka and and the surrounding area.
+From Varlaam we walked through the road bringing you to the other five monasteries.
+You should also dedicate some time to finding the caves that sit hidden along the path down toward Kalambaka and the surrounding area.